Saket (Delhi): Saket Sports Complex

 The Saket Sports Complex was developed by the DDA in 1990.
 It is spread over 18.5 acres in the area between Gyan Bharti School, Max Hospital, G.D.
 Modi Hospital and Mandir Marg.
 The sports complex offers various facilities for playing cricket, tennis, badminton, squash, and table tennis, and a gymnasium, a jogging track, and a swimming pool.

 Shopping Centre

-Saket is considered to be Delhi's one of the best locations for shopping with most magnificent Malls.
+Saket is considered to be Delhi's one of the best locations for shopping with Malls.